 Brook (speckled) trout is the main indigenous species in the park.
 It accounts for more than 80% of catches.
 Many other species can be caught in the 30 lakes where fishing is permitted, including lake trout, large-mouth bass and pike.

 In 2015, La Mauricie National Park fishing enthusiasts were consulted.
 At that time, we asked them for their opinion on the management of fishing in the Park.
-Following that information gathering, information was managed.
 Here is an overview of the first results of the review of the fishing activity offered.

-In 2017, visitors will be able to book a canoe-camping site including daily fishing permit and right.
-In 2018, campers at semi-serviced sites will have better access to fishing.
+Since 2017, visitors can book a canoe-camping site including daily fishing permit and right. tails.

 As part of the management of national parks, Parks Canada protects or restores ecological integrity and offers the opportunity for experiences and discoveries for the benefit of the Canadian population.